callambulance/Valeri/README.md

 My name is Valeri and I've just finished my 1-year fullstack developer course at CodeCool.

-I prefer to work as a backend developer and I have experience with Java, Sptring Boot and Python, Flask (also a little bit with Django).
+I prefer to work as a backend developer and I have experience with Java, Spring Boot and Python, Flask (also a little bit with Django).

 Some team projects I had worked on during my course: